sarada-mohanty/sample-cognito-integrated-bedrock-agents-chat-ui/README.md

 (b) represents AWS current product offerings and practices, which are subject to change without notice, and
 (c) does not create any commitments or assurances from AWS and its affiliates, suppliers, or licensors.

-AWS products or services are provided “as is” without warranties, representations, or conditions of any kind, whether express or implied.
+AWS products or services are provided "as is" without warranties, representations, or conditions of any kind, whether express or implied.
 AWS responsibilities and liabilities to its customers are controlled by AWS agreements, and this Guidance is not part of, nor does it modify, any agreement between AWS and its customers.

 ## Authors
 - Sergio Barraza
 - Salman Ahmed
 - Ravi Kumar
 - Ankush Goyal